AaltoSciComp/scicomp-docs/help/garage.rst

 Past events
 ===========

 Scicomp Garage has existed since Spring 2017.
+It has been online since March 2020, and daily since summer 2020.